How Can I Use Twitter to Improve Teaching and Learning?

 - Prompt students to see the relationship between your course and the world outside your classroom

-In less time than it would take you to clear a cluttered email inbox, Lang, a monthly columnist for The Chronicle of Higher Education, will demonstrate simple, specific ways educational technology can enrich and expand your students’ educational experience.
+In less time than it would take you to clear a cluttered email inbox, the presenter, a monthly columnist for The Chronicle of Higher Education, will demonstrate simple, specific ways educational technology can enrich and expand your students’ educational experience.
 You’ll learn:

 - The four things you need to do to use social media effectively in your courses